 The 2014 Agricultural Act permitted state departments and institutions of higher learning to research hemp.
 Furthermore, in 2018, the Agricultural Improvement Act authorized states to control hemp production and research.

 The federal laws concerning the use of cannabis are different.
 Cannabis is a Schedule I drug under the Controlled Substances Act.
 The federal government considers it as among the illicit drugs, like cocaine and heroin.

 However, on the state level, more than 29 states legalized medicinal cannabis.
 Others also legalized its use recreationally for adults.
 While the federal government stays enforcing its laws and policies, the states can introduce them.
 So, individuals and industries who want to know more about growing cannabis should check with their state laws.

 The Future of Cannabis

 Also, the research into the medical use of cannabis is encouraging.
-Studies into the effect of a significant cannabinoid, CBD, reveals its benefit in pain, stress, and arthritis.
+Studies into the effect of a significant cannabinoid, CBD, reveal its benefit in pain, stress, and arthritis.
 It also has anti-inflammatory effects.

 Today, the industry is different from where it was decades of years ago.
 So, we can say the future looks promising.
 Important health organizations and societies currently support the industry.
 Amongst these organizations are The American Public Health Association and The American Cancer Society.